BobscHuang/Farthest-Pair/README.md

 ## Instructions

 The program is defaulted to using an array of random points.
-If you'd like, you can simply change the "inputHull" variable in "setup()" to your own desired array of points (must use [PVector](https://processing.org/reference/PVector.html) class as points).
+If you'd like, you can simply change the `inputHull` variable in `setup()` to your own desired array of points (must use [PVector](https://processing.org/reference/PVector.html) class as points).

 After executing the program, it should return the computation time (ms), coordinates of the two farthest points, and create a visual representaion of the convex hull (white line) and said points (green line).